Ammunition used in CEO’s killing had 'Deny,' 'defend' and 'depose' written on it, AP source says

 The hunt for the shooter brought New York City police Thursday morning to at least two hostels on Manhattan’s Upper West Side, based on a tip that the suspected shooter may have stayed at one of the residences, according to a second law enforcement official briefed on the investigation, who requested anonymity because they were not authorized to discuss the ongoing search.

-Two detectives arrived at the Kama Central Park hostel at 7 a.m.
-Thursday with a photo of the shooter and asked staff if they recognized the man, an employee confirmed to the AP.
+Two detectives arrived at the Kama Central Park hostel with a photo of the shooter and asked staff if they recognized the man, an employee confirmed to the AP.
 They did not, the employee said, and the detectives left.
 An employee at the nearby HI New York City hostel also confirmed that police had visited the location Thursday, but declined to provide further information.

+Also Thursday, police released photos of a person they said was wanted for question in connection with Thompson's shooting.

 Police Commissioner Jessica Tisch said at a news conference Wednesday that while investigators had not yet established a motive, the shooting was no random act of violence.
 “Many people passed the suspect, but he appeared to wait for his intended target,” she said.